8 Tips on Finding the Perfect Wedding Stationery

 How would you describe your dream dress?
 Timeless and elegant, Boho and relaxed, total glamour, or something colourful and non-traditional?

-Let me tell you about Nicole, who is planning a chic and intimate city wedding at a modern hotel with stunning London city views.
+I want to tell you about Nicole, who is planning a chic and intimate city wedding at a modern hotel with stunning London city views.
 Her dress vision is for a sleek, silk satin dress with simple bootsrap laces, v-neckline and daringly low back.
 Nicole is a woman who loves effortless elegance and a minimalist dress style, so she opted for a minimalist Invitation style from my Studio Collection, which featured a modern font combination and a muted colour scheme.

 No. 4 – What’s your colour palette?